-WARNING: 12-Month Waiting Period if You Decline Dental or Vision Coverage
+WARNING: 12-Month Waiting Period if You Decline Dental Coverage

 A 12-month Waiting Period

-A 12-month Waiting Period applies when individuals decline Dental and/or Vision Coverage, then enroll during an Open Enrollment period.
-If you don’t enroll yourself or a dependent in dental and/or vision coverage when initially eligible, then choose to enroll during an Open Enrollment period, you or your dependent will be considered a “late enrollee” and will be subject to a 12-month waiting period on all dental and vision plans, meaning only diagnostic and preventive care on the dental plans and routine eye exams on the vision plans will be covered for the first full 12 months of coverage.
+A 12-month waiting period applies when individuals decline dental coverage, then enroll during an Open Enrollment period.
+If you don’t enroll yourself or a dependent in dental coverage when initially eligible, then choose to enroll during an Open Enrollment period, you or your dependent will be considered a “late enrollee” and will be subject to a 12-month waiting period on all dental plans, meaning only diagnostic and preventive care will be covered for the first full 12 months of coverage.